urbit/urbit.org-reloaded/content/docs/azimuth/layer2.md

 longer accessible to a star whose ownership exists on layer 2.

 ### Galaxies

+Note: actually maybe galaxies can put their spawn proxy on layer 2?

 Galaxies may not have ownership, managment, spawn, or voting proxy on layer 2.
 They must remain entirely on layer 1.
 However, they are still eligible to